RMDarth/Chewman-Vulkan/README.md

 # Chewman Vulkan
 A cross-platform 3D Pacman style game written in pure Vulkan and C++.
 Uses SDL for windows initialization and Assimp for 3D assets loading.
-Game development is currently in progress (current version is 0.5-a).
+Game development is currently in progress (early stage, current version is 0.5-a).

 ![Screenshot](https://github.com/RMDarth/Chewman-Vulkan/blob/master/Screenshot_20190826.png?raw=true)